narvidas/useapi/README.md

-# useApi custom fetching React hook
+# useApi - a handy React hook for fetching with Axios

 ## Introduction

-The useApi React hook is a small utility for React applications that abstracts away the fetching, loading and error handling when communicating to a remote API asynchronously in JavaScript using Axios.
+The useApi React hook is a small utility for React applications that abstracts away the fetching, loading and error handling when communicating to a remote API asynchronously using [axios](https://github.com/axios/axios).

+## Specifics

+A typical way to consume useApi is as follows: `const [response, trigger] = useApi(axiosCall)`

+In above snippet the `useApi` hook consumes an Axios HTTP method to a resource (get, post, put, etc.) and returns two items back:

+- `trigger` - a function, that once called will initiate the API call (can be awaited)
+- `response` object that in itself contains:
+    - `error` (error message if any was returned during fetching)
+    - `isFetching` (boolean to indicate that the fetch is ongoing)
+    - `result` (the result returned from the endpoint)

 ## Installation